 The Leadership Cabinet consists of twelve to fifteen Georgia College undergraduate students in good academic standing within a degree-granting program of the university.
 They represent the four colleges of the university, and membership of the cabinet is broadly inclusive of the university’s academic profile and diverse student body.

-Mary Dugan is a junior psychology major from Decatur, Georgia.
-She is a member of the Georgia Education Mentorship (GEM) Program and has completed Georgia College's Leadership Certificate Program.
+Mary Dugan is a senior psychology major from Decatur, Georgia.
+She is an alumna of the Georgia Education Mentorship (GEM) Program as well as Georgia College's Leadership Certificate Program.
 She conducts research for the psychophysiology lab.
 After graduation, she plans to pursue a graduate degree in public health or clinical psychology.

 - Advises the director on (a) leadership initiatives at Georgia College and (b) the office’s curricular and programmatic offerings.